cscart/docs/en/user_guide/addons/gift_certificates/purchase_gc.rst

     Before you proceed, go to **Add-ons → Manage add-ons** and make sure the **Gift Certificate** add-on is installed and enabled.

-The **Gift Certificate** add-on provides a special page, where customers can create gift certificates, add them to cart, and buy them like any other product.
+The **Gift Certificate** add-on provides a special page where customers can create gift certificates, add them to cart, and buy them like any other product.

 .. image:: img/buy_gift_certificate.png
     :align: center